Thinkwise/docs/docs/sf/messages.md

 ## Sending messages

-To send a message from a SQL template use can be made of the *tsf_send_message* procedure:
+To send a message from an SQL template, use can be made of the *tsf_send_message* procedure:

 ```sql
 tsf_send_message [message id], [parameter string], [abort]